pachyderm/docs-content/2.3.x/getting-started/beginner-tutorial.md

 In the `montage` pipeline we are combining our multiple input data repositories using a `cross` pattern.
 This `cross` pattern creates a single pairing of our input images with our edge detected images.
-There are several interesting ways to combine data in Pachyderm, which are discussed in
+There are several interesting ways to combine data in {{%productName%}}, which are discussed in
 [pipelines' concepts](../../concepts/pipeline-concepts/datum/)
 and